jmacglashan/decisions_and_dragons/content/notation.md

 #### $f(x) \triangleq mx + b$

-The $\triangleq$ indicates that the expresson on the left is _defined_ to be the expression on the right, rather than an equivalence that is derived from mathemtical rules.
+The $\triangleq$ indicates that the expression on the left is _defined_ to be the expression on the right, rather than an equivalence that is derived from mathematical rules.

 #### $(a, b)$